typpo/my-site/posts/prompt-engineering-framework.md

 ### Semantic evaluation

-Semantic evaluation compares the meaning of the expected and output values, even if they don't match exactly.
+Semantic evaluation assesses the relatedness between the expected and output text by focusing on their underlying meanings, rather than relying solely on exact word matches.
+This is done with text embedding models such as [OpenAI's Ada model](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).

-This is useful for cases where multiple correct answers exist, or where the specific wording isn't as important as the overall meaning.
+Semantic grading is useful for cases where multiple correct answers exist, or where the specific wording isn't as important as the overall meaning.

 Example use cases:
 - Summarization